 Call Spikes

 The portal continuously watches each company's call volume against its historical pattern.
-When something looks abnormal, you and the affected supervisor are notified.
+When a company receives unusually more calls than expected, subscribed admins are notified.

 Reviewing call spikes